If you think that the Napoleon cat breed may have something to do with Napoleon Bonaparte (shrewd emperor), you’re right.

 However, the Napoleon cat breed is relatively new, meaning Minuet kittens are rarer than other popular breeds.

 As the Napoleon breed gains in popularity, kittens may be more readily available for purchase.
-However, they may be pricey.

 Always research the breeder before you adopt a kitten from the cattery.